arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Directory Structure

-To start let's define our directory structure, once we add new directories we'll need to re-start fusion.
+To start let's define our directory structure.

 - Under ~/components/features create a new folder called `Apester`